TheProfessorofCoding/Datapack/index.md

-## Welcome to GitHub Pages
+## Welcome to LukCoding's Datapack site!

-You can use the [editor on GitHub](https://github.com/TheProfessorofCoding/Datapack/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can install the pack by downloading the zip file from the button in the menu and then extracting the .zip.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+When you extract this, you get a folder.
+Inside this folder, there's another folder.
+Now open a new file explorer window and into the top, enter %appdata%/.minecraft/saves/WORLDNAME/datapacks.
+Now move the other folder into this folder and now restart your game and now my message will appear in the chat.
+Now you can start using my datapack!

 ### Markdown